ram-sriram/Viewers/platform/docs/versioned_docs/version-1.0-deprecated/README.md

 ## Standalone Viewer ([demo](https://ohif-viewer.s3-website.eu-central-1.amazonaws.com/?url=https://raw.githubusercontent.com/OHIF/Viewers/master/StandaloneViewer/etc/sampleDICOM.json))

-The Standalone Viewer offers only the client-side portions of the OHIF Viewer with the Study List pages removed.
+The Standalone Viewer offers only the client-side portions of the Cure Assist with the Study List pages removed.
 This single-page viewer can be hosted as a static site (e.g. on Amazon S3, Azure Blob Storage, or Github Pages), and easily integrated with existing back-end DICOM storage systems.
 Alternative